ARM-software/CMSIS-Stream/Documentation/WritePython.md

 * First argument : the name `"o"` of the output.
 It will become a property of the object and then can be used like any other Python property
 * The type `theType` of the output.
 In our example it is the `floatType` passed in argument of the constructor
-* The number of samples `outLength` produced on this output
+* The number of samples `outLength` produced on this output in synchronous mode

 As we can see : the API is defined by the constructor `__init__` So the API is not enforced by the compute graph.
 The developer of the nodes can choose whatever API is the best for a given use case